eduardo-ocampo/Astrodynamics/Three_Body_Problem/cr3bp.md

 :::

-Now the equations of motion for the **Non-Dimensional Circular Restricted Three-Body Problem** become:
+The equations of motion for the **Non-Dimensional Circular Restricted Three-Body Problem** become:

 :::{math}
 :label: cr3bp_eom_norm_simp